martinholsen/Ankhoria-Demo-v1.0/README.md

     Solar Staff - Charges up a powerful beam of solar power.
 Player is slow while charging. (hitscan)

+    Darkbomb - Lobs a bomb that explodes on impact with a target or after a set time.
+If the bomb is hit with one of your projectiles, it explodes instantly for double damage and radius.

+    Minmore Musket - Fires a round that deals moderate damage.
+Successful hits reduces the cooldown, and increases damage permanently
+    (until the end of the match).

 ## Passive Abilities

     Manashield - A portion of the damage taken is transfered to mana damage instead